shangril/crero/README.md

 In both cases, the url of the api backend goes to clewnapiurl config option.

-It is possible to restrict the streaming providing to albums.
+It is possible to restrict the access to albums to streaming-only.
 Please note that your audios could be *easily* stolen.
 Be sure to add a blank index.php file in /z/ to prevent public directory listing and put your streaming-only albums audio in this directory.
 You'll also have to operate the ugly Javascript hack to change some harcoded stuff in '''script.js''' as described at http://crero.clewn.org